JMS55/jms55.github.io/content/posts/2026_04_12_solari_bevy_0_19/index.md

 {{ figure(src="path_spread.svg", caption="Cumulative path spread grows with each bounce until it exceeds the world cache cell size, triggering termination") }}

 This improves performance by terminating paths sooner when appropriate.
-However, there are still visible artifacts when transitioning between LOD levels of the world cache — the lighting can pop or shift as the path termination crosses a LOD boundry.
-Unlike ReSTIR GI for diffuse, there's no temporal reservioirs to hide the transition.
+However, there are still visible artifacts when transitioning between LOD levels of the world cache — the lighting can pop or shift as the path termination crosses a LOD boundary.
+Unlike ReSTIR GI for diffuse, there are no temporal reservoirs to hide the transition.
 Smoothing out these transitions is still an open problem.

 ## BRDF Correctness